m3y54m/Embedded-Engineering-Roadmap/README.md

 The roadmap provides a comprehensive guide to the essential topics for a typical "Embedded Systems Engineer" role.
 By delving into both software and hardware aspects, you can develop the necessary skills to thrive in this dynamic field.
 However, if you have a clear preference for software or hardware, you can tailor your learning path accordingly.

+🔗 For more information about the history behind this roadmap, read this article: [Embedded Systems Roadmap: Bridging the Gap](https://interrupt.memfault.com/blog/embedded-systems-roadmap-bridging-the-gap)

 <!-- markdownlint-disable MD028 -->

 > [!NOTE]